 Configure Arc Menu

-- Change the icon to anyone.
+- Change the icon to anything you want.
 I have selected the Ubuntu icon.

 Open the GNOME Tweak tool and go to the Appearance tab.
-Choose Shell theme to Yaru Dark.
+Choose Shell theme and Legacy Applications to Yaru Dark.

 Open Settings and change the Appearance to Dark.